adamancer/minsci/README.md

   script to validate paths when reading and writing data.
 + Define grids in minsci/xmu/files/tables.
-This allows the script to verify that all columns in a given grid have the right number of rows. **The default grids are NMNH-specific and should be deleted and replaced.** It's a good idea to define any grids you'll be writing to.
+This allows the script to verify that all columns in a given grid have the right number of rows. **The default grids are NMNH-specific and should be deleted and replaced.** In particular, it's a good idea to define any grids you'll be writing to.

 Basic usage